It’s the middle of the night.

 Although most vehicle frames are designed to support rollovers (basically supporting the entire weight of the car while upsidedown), it’s always good to check just to make sure, especially if you have a smaller sedan or hatchback.

-Usually, the weak link is your roof rack, so be sure to check your car’s owner’s manual or the specs of your aftermarket roof rack to make sure it’s compatible with rooftop tents.
+The weak link is your roof rack, so be sure to check your car’s owner’s manual or the specs of your aftermarket roof rack to make sure it’s compatible with rooftop tents.

-Then, if the weight of the occupants + tent exceeds that of your car roof or rack, then you have two options.
+Then, if the weight of the occupants + tent exceeds that of your car roof or roof rack, then you have two options.

 - Get a new roof rack.